The first ever Veyron Grand Sport has been restored

 Four months of work went into the restoration, with all the body panels removed to be repainted.
 The interior was given a good going over, too.
 To match the car’s original configuration a new centre console was fitted and all the Cognac leather and aluminium parts were either refreshed or replaced.

 This is probably the closest you’ll get to a brand new Veyron Grand Sport, and we think it looks pretty good in its original specification.
 Bugatti says it will have no problem renovating even the oldest cars through this new programme.
-So, if you’ve got an old Bugatti in a state of disrepair, then you know where to go.
+So, if you’ve got an old Bugatti in need of some TLC, then you know where to go.